 I am launching my book this week, in time for Baby Loss Awareness Week.
-It’s the week I use as a memorial for my 7 babies, since I lost them throughout the year and none was far enough along to get any kind of service.
+It’s the week I use as a memorial for my 7 babies, since I lost them throughout the year.

 Its taken me such a long time to get to the point of it being ready.
 The book went through several draft versions before I was happy with it.
 I think part of the process for me was that of acceptance.
-I needed to feel comfortable enough to expose my story, a story which for so long had filled me with shame and remorse for what I felt I should have done differently.
+I needed to feel comfortable enough to expose my story, a story which for so long had filled me with shame and remorse for what I felt I should have done differently, what I felt was a failure on my part.
 Even though in hindsight, I had done everything in my power.
 That in itself is a journey of letting go, accepting that it was out of your hands.

 I researched adoption and IVF using donor sperm.
 I really wanted to have the full motherhood experience and have my own child.
 I read psychological studies, books and accounts by other mums and donor conceived children.
 I kept a record of every article I came across regarding fertility.
 A lot of them assumed that a woman my age who had waited so long was careless at best, selfish at worst.
 They hurt!
 I had not put my career or my life first.
 I had been wanting children for years.
 I had tried for years to positively change my circumstances.
 I put all these articles into this diary, alongside my thoughts of what I had read, usually including desperately demoralising statistics for my remaining fertility.
 I hoped that when reading this diary, my child would understand my decision to go it alone.

 As I went through IVF with a donor and then found my boyfriend and we started our own journey to parenthood, I carried on writing the diary.
 Even though I now had a partner, my childlessness was a weight on me which my partner didn’t share.
 I felt with every cell in my body that motherhood was where I should be and I felt so entirely alone in my pain.
 He very much wanted to be a dad, but did not have the same sense of failure and judgement as I did around not having children.